Marlendo/Ionic-1-Pdf-Viewer/README.md

 ## Credits

-Mozilla for PDF.js
-@winkerVSbecks for angular-pdf-viewer project
+Mozilla for PDF.js and @winkerVSbecks for angular-pdf-viewer project